Parliamentary constituencies in South East England

 The region of South East England is divided into 91 parliamentary constituencies, which are made up of 27 borough constituencies and 64 county constituencies.
-Since the general election of July 2024, 35 are represented by Labour MPs, 30 by Conservative MPs, 24 by Liberal Democrat MPs, 1 by a Green MP, and 1 by an independent MP.
+Since the general election of July 2024, 35 are represented by Labour MPs, 29 by Conservative MPs, 24 by Liberal Democrat MPs, 1 by a Green MP, 1 by a Reform UK MP, and 1 by an independent MP.